AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 \end{split}
 \end{equation}

-For all practical purposes, simplex-tiling provides unbounded capacity.
+For all practical purposes, if we can grow the tiling fast enough, $\UTinf{}$ provides unbounded capacity.

 The above assumes that tiles have equal capacities; what if they do not?
 The total capacity of $O(c)$ base-chains in a tree tiling ($\Sigma T_1$) is the sum of their capacities.